 Bronze Medal: Nine students

 The National Spanish Exam Winners

 The National Spanish Examinations are a motivational contest to recognize student achievement in the study of Spanish and to stimulate further interest in the teaching and learning of Spanish.
 The National Spanish Examinations are online, standardized assessment tools for Grades 6 -12, given voluntarily by about 4000 teachers throughout the United States to measure performance (interpretive communication) and achievement of students who are studying Spanish as a second language.

 The National Latin Exam, sponsored by the American Classical League and the National Junior Classical League, is a 40-question, multiple-choice test with a time limit of 45 minutes, offered to students on seven levels.
 On the Introduction to Latin, Latin I, Latin II, Latin III, Latin III/IV Prose, and Latin III/IV Poetry exams, there are questions on grammar, comprehension, mythology, derivatives, literature, Roman life, history, geography, oral Latin, and Latin in use in the modern world.
 The Latin V-VI exam contains two Latin passages as the basis for questions on grammar, comprehension, historical background, classical literature, and literary devices.

-Latin Ribbon and Certificate for Outstanding Achievement in the Introduction to Latin ExamThree students
+Latin Ribbon and Certificate for Outstanding Achievement to Latin Exam: One student

-Latin Certificate for Achievement in the Introduction to Latin Exam: Three students
+Latin Certificate for Achievement in the Introduction to Latin Exam: Four students